Last Updated on August 20, 2024 by Veronica Sparks

 5. Making Herb Vinegar

-Herb-infused vinegar is a versatile ingredient for dressings and marinades.
+Herb-infused vinegar is a versatile ingredient for homemade salad dressings and marinades.
 Combine fresh herbs with vinegar in a sterilized mason jar and let them infuse for a few weeks.
 Strain the herbs and store the flavored vinegar in a dark, cool place.

 Best Practices for Preserving Fresh Herbs